Fractal-cluster theory and thermodynamic principles of the control and analysis for the self-organizing systems: Applications of the fractal-cluster theory for the resource distribution analysis and controlling in the socio-economical and biological systems

-A retrospective fractal-cluster analysis of municipal structures management for the Moscow region and the Municipal Department of Nashua, USA is presented in \tab{table3} as the first example.
-As Table 3 shows, for the U.S. Municipal Department FCC is almost perfect, the criterion of management effectiveness $D$ and the total system efficiency is close to 100\%.
+{}A retrospective fractal-cluster analysis of municipal structures management for the Moscow region and the Municipal Department of Nashua, USA is presented in \tabl{tab4} as the first example.
+As\tabl{tab4} shows, for the U.S. Municipal Department FCC is almost perfect, the criterion of management effectiveness $D$ and the total system efficiency is close to 100\%.
 For the municipal structures of the Moscow region the most successful in terms of governance is the year of 1993.

-The generalized criterion $\chi$ for Nashua city, USA is maximum, which indicates optimal management.
+{}The generalized criterion $\chi$ for Nashua city, USA is maximum, which indicates optimal management.

-In Fig 15. we can see the fractal-cluster entropy oscillations near the ``Golden Section'' position.
-If the difference between the oscillation of an entropy value and the ``Golden Section'' position $\left(H_{0}\right)$will be essentially smaller than the ``Golden Section'' value of the one, then we have the normal regime of the economical system's functioning.
+{}In \fig{figure15} we can see the fractal-cluster entropy oscillations near the ``Golden Ratio'' position.
+If the difference between the oscillation of an entropy value and the ``Golden Ratio'' position $\left(H_{0}\right)$will be essentially smaller than the ``Golden Ratio'' value of the one, then we have the normal regime of the economical system's functioning.
 In the countrary case we have the pathological regime of the one.